-The flexibility reforms introduced in April 2015 also allow you to draw a lump sum that is 75% taxable and 25% tax free.
+You can also draw a lump sum that is 75% taxable and 25% tax free.
 This option is further considered in the pension income section below.

 DB schemes

 Private sector DB schemes typically allow you to convert (technically 'commute') part of your pension entitlement into a tax-free lump sum.
 In many public sector schemes, for longer-standing members the cash and pension combination is automatic and the choice is limited to converting part of the pension to bring the total cash up to the HMRC maximum tax-free amount.